 H. serrata, ‘Bluebird’

-Bluebird mountain hydrangeas are somewhat like the Blue Billow cultivar.
+Bluebird mountain hydrangea varieties are somewhat like the Blue Billow cultivar.
 The Bluebird’s leaves do turn red in the fall, similar to the Blue Billow hydrangea.
 However, the lace cap flower heads never turn red, and the outer florets are white.

 H. serrata, ‘Blue Deckle’